apache/spark/docs/sql-migration-guide-upgrade.md

   - The `ADD JAR` command previously returned a result set with the single value 0.
 It now returns an empty result set.

-  - In Spark version 2.4 and earlier, the key attribute is wrongly named as "value" for primitive key type when doing typed aggregation on Dataset.
-This attribute is now named as "key" since Spark 3.0 like complex key type.
+  - In Spark version 2.4 and earlier, `Dataset.groupByKey` results to a grouped dataset with key attribute wrongly named as "value", if the key is atomic type, e.g. int, string, etc. This is counterintuitive and makes the schema of aggregation queries weird.
+For example, the schema of `ds.groupByKey(...).count()` is `(value, count)`.
+Since Spark 3.0, we name the grouping attribute to "key".

 ## Upgrading From Spark SQL 2.3 to 2.4